 Great Wines of Slovenia Nominated Among the Best In The World

 Wine production in Slovenia has become an art in its own right.
-More and more authentic winemakers are investing all their energy in their wines, and some of them are being recognized with prizes in Slovenia and around the world.
+More and more authentic winemakers are investing all their energy in their wines, some of which are being recognized with prizes in Slovenia and worldwide.
 So at this year’s Decanter World Wine Awards – considered the world’s largest and most influential wine competition, our winemakers achieved record results.
 Five of them received a platinum medal for their wines, 7 winemakers (a record for Slovenia) obtained gold, 60 received the silver medal, and 114 left with the bronze medal.
 Here’s a look at the winemakers and wines back from London with a platinum medal.

 “Teran” Wine, an Ally for Health!